systemslab/popper-paper/paper/paper.md

 consumed by a post-processing script, or directly by the scripts that generate an image.

+![A sample workflow a paper reviewer or reader would use to read a Popperized article.
+(1) The PDF, Jupyter or Binder are used to visualize and interact with the results post-mortem on the reader's local machine.
+(2) If needed the reader has the option of looking at the code and clone it locally (GitHub); for single-node experiments, they can be deployed locally too (Docker).
+(3) For multi-node experiments, Ansible can then be used to deploy the experiment on a public or private cloud (NSF's CloudLab in this case).
+(4) Lastly, experiments producing large data sets can make use of cloud storage.
+Popper is tool agnostic, so GitHub can be replaced with GitLab, Ansible with Puppet, Docker with VMs, etc.
+](figures/wflow.png){#fig:review-workflow}

 The output can be in any format (CSVs, HDF, NetCDF, etc.), as long as it is versioned and referenced.
 An important component of the experiment logic is that it should assert the original assumptions